DSinisterra/DSinisterra/README.md

 ## 💫 About Me:

-## 👨‍💻.
+#### 👨‍💻.
 I’m a passionate FullStack developer.
-I create user-friendly web applications and value assertive communication, empathy, and teamwork as soft skills.
+I create user-friendly web applications and I'm characterized by assertive communication, empathy, and teamwork.
 I'm always eager to learn and explore new technologies to enhance my skills.

 <!--
 ```